VeronikaH98/dp/README.md

 + input = should be any triangular mesh file that already has normals calculated (input should be in a format that the Trimesh library can read)
 + output = base name for outputs (.obj and .dxf)
-+ angle_threshold = angle threshold for edge detection in degrees
++ threshold_angle = angle threshold for edge detection in degrees